submariner-io/submariner-website/src/content/development/code-review/_index.en.md

 Please do this when opening the PR: instead of clicking on the “Create pull request” button, click on the drop-down arrow next to it, and select “Create draft pull request”.
 This will avoid notifying code owners; they will be notified when the PR is marked as ready for review.

+### Use private forks for debugging PRs by running CI

+If a PR is not expected to pass CI but the author wants to see the results to enable development, use a personal fork to run CI.
+This avoids clogging the GitHub Actions job queue of the Submariner-io GitHub Organization.
+After the same `git push` to your personal fork you'd typically do for a PR, simply choose your fork as the "base repository" of the PR in GitHub's "Open a pull request" UI.
+Make sure your fork's main branch is up-to-date.
+After creating the PR, CI will trigger as usual but the jobs will count towards your personal queue.
+You will need to open a new PR against the main repository once your proposed change is ready for review.

 [kube code review guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/contributing.md#code-review
 [merge commits]: https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md#4-keep-your-branch-in-sync
 [squashing]: https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md#squash-commits